Planning & Development

 See more information and sign up on the Plat Tracker home page at https://plattracker.houstontx.gov/edrc/login.aspx.

 View the Finance Department’s Fee Schedule for the Planning and Development Department.
 The new fee schedule becomes effective January 1 of each year.
 The new fees apply to applications submitted on or after the effective date.

 The Planning Department has implemented a few changes to better serve you, our customers.
 Visit the Subdivision Plat Recordation webpage for complete plat recordation information:

-- As of June 1, 2021, all recordation appointments are conducted in person.
+- All recordation appointments are conducted in person.

 - Mylars are accepted and reviewed at the time of the recordation appointment only.

 - For health and safety reasons, we request applicants remain in the lobby area for the duration of the appointment while the mylar is reviewed by the recordation planner.

 - Applicants should be prepared to answer questions and have the authority to make minor corrections to the mylar if necessary.

 Click here to view the addressing and street naming guidebook (.pdf).
 This guidebook is designed to serve as a helpful tool in better understanding the street naming and site addressing requirements used by the City of Houston.